Valentines' Day Dinner: {Honey Ginger Pork Tenderloin}

 This is the perfect meat and potatoes meal with a sophisticated twist.

-The secret ingredient in the potatoes - Chobani, of course!
+The secret ingredient in the potatoes - Greek yogurt, of course!

 And it might just leave him/her begging for more. :)